eggie5/iclr-blogpost-2026/_posts/2026-04-27-from-ml-to-dl.md

 * continuous improvement as NN architectures mature
 * safe fallback to boosting during migration

-This leads to the final question: how to we tackle the inductive bias problem in NNs?
+This leads to the final question: how do we tackle the inductive bias problem in NNs?

 ##.
 How Do We Make Neural Networks Competitive on Tabular Data?

-Despite strong ensembles, neural networks still typically underperform trees on tabular tasks<d-cite key="gorishniy2023revisitingdeeplearningmodels"></d-cite><d-cite key="chen2023tromptbetterdeepneural"></d-cite>.
+Despite strong ensembles, neural networks still typically underperform trees on tabular tasks <d-cite key="tabm"></d-cite>.
-The gap is driven by differences in inductive bias:
+The gap is driven by differences in inductive bias <d-cite key="grisz"></d-cite>:

 1. Smoothness bias — MLPs favor smooth boundaries; tabular patterns are often sharp.
 1. Rotational invariance — NNs are rotation-invariant, while trees exploit axis alignment.